Reinforcement Learning with Exogenous States and Rewards: Definitions and Structural Properties of Exogenous-State MDPs

+Note that this definition does not require that the variables in $X$ are \textit{causally} exogenous.
+For purposes of accelerating reinforcement learning, it is sufficient to obtain a probabilistically valid endo/exo decomposition without proving that it corresponds to a correct causal model.

+We now examine some properties of exo/endo decompositions that will be important for designing algorithms for decomposing MDPs into exogenous and endogenous components.
+These properties are all stated and proved with respect to the DBN structure viewed as a factorization of the conditional probability distribution describing the MDP dynamics.
+However, these properties also apply to causal graphs that satisfy the same DBN structure.

-We first note that it is possible for an MDP with exogenous state variables to accept multiple exo/endo decompositions.
+We first note that it is possible for an MDP with exogenous state variables to accept multiple valid exo/endo decompositions.
 In Figure \ref{fig:example_MDP1}, the decompositions $(X_1=\{S_2\},E_1=\{S_1,S_3\})$ and $(X_2=\{S_1,S_2\},E_3=\{S_3\})$ are both valid decompositions, since they match the full DBN template of Figure \ref{fig:full-setting}.
 This shows that the set $E$ in an exo/endo decomposition $(E,X)$ may contain additional exogenous state variables not in $X$.

-\begin{theorem}[Union of Exo/Endo Decompositions] Assume an MDP accepts two full exo/endo decompositions $(E_1,X_1)$ and $(E_2,X_2)$.
+\begin{theorem}[Union of Exo/Endo Decompositions] Assume that a 2-Exogenous State MDP accepts two valid exo/endo decompositions $(E_1,X_1)$ and $(E_2,X_2)$.
 Define the union of the two decompositions as the state decomposition $(E,X)$ with $X=X_1\cup X_2$ and $E=E_1\cap E_2$.
-Then $(E,X)$ is a full exo/endo decomposition with exo state set $X$. \end{theorem} \begin{proof} Because $X_1$ is exogenous, there are no edges from any of the remaining state variables $E_1$ and no edges from the action $A$ to any variable in $X_1$.
+Then $(E,X)$ is a valid exo/endo decomposition with exo state set $X$. \end{theorem} \begin{proof} Because $(E_1,X_1)$ is a valid decomposition, there are no edges from any of the state variables in $E_1$ and no edges from the action $A$ to any variable in $X_1$.
 Similarly, there are no edges from nodes in $E_2$ or $A$ to nodes in $X_2$.
-Hence, the union $X=X_1\cup X_2$ also has no incoming edges from $E_1$, $E_2$, or $A$, and therefore has no incoming edges from $E$.
-This shows that the decomposition $(E,X)$ satisfies the conditions of Theorem~\ref{theorem:exo-DBN}. \end{proof}
+Hence, the union $X=X_1\cup X_2$ also has no incoming edges from $E_1$, $E_2$, or $A$, and therefore it has no incoming edges from $E$.
+This shows that the decomposition $(E,X)$ satisfies the conditions of Definitions \ref{def:2-exogeneous-state-MDP} and \ref{def:valid-exo/endo-decomposition}. \end{proof}

 On the other hand, not every subset of exogenous state variables can yield a valid exo/endo decomposition.